 Through the month of February, you can help P.F.
-Chang's grant wishes benefiting the Boys & Girls Club of America by ordering from their special Chinese New Year Menu.
+Chang's grant wishes to benefit the Boys & Girls Club of America by ordering from their special Chinese New Year Menu.

 I was provided the opportunity to try the Chinese New Year Menu at P.F.
 Chang's China Bistro in Plymouth Meeting, PA at minimal cost to me.
 I did not accept monetary compensation for this post.
 All opinions expressed are my own.

 Cooking was never really my mother's thing.
 To make things easier on herself, she'd make certain dishes on regular rotation, but she definitely preferred ordering take-out over orchestrating a home-cooked meal.
 And, without a doubt, Chinese take-out was her favorite.